eag1ex/xpromise/readme.md

 * License: `CC BY`

 #### Description
-Cleaver promise, similar to Q/defer, uses proto getter/setter with dynamic callback to send resolve state
+Cleaver Javascript Promise, similar to Q/defer, uses proto getter/setter with dynamic callback to send resolve states
-- inteligent processing feature, will ignore promise with rejection if alraedy being resolved elsewhere
+- inteligent processing feature, ignore promise with rejection if alraedy being set elsewhere
+- Grouping promises as `ralative` to main `job` and resolving once as part of main promise

+#### Methods
 * `p(uid)`: Set new promise with its uniq ref/id
 * `set(uid)` : Reset previously set promise again
 * `resolve(uid)`: will set as ready to be resolved with `onReady` or `asPromise().then(..)`